ccb-hms/MouseAgingData/README.md

 ## Data resources across several mouse aging studies

-The MouseAgingData package provides analysis-ready data resources from different studies focused on aging and rejuvenation in mice.
-Currently, the package includes a 10x Genomics single-cell RNA-seq data set from an aging mouse brain parabiosis transcriptomic study on 105,329 cells measured across 20,905 features ([Ximerakis & Holton et al., 2023](https://doi.org/10.1038/s43587-023-00373-6])).
-The data is provided as a [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment) R object and includes a table of raw counts and cell metadata.
+The MouseAgingData package provides analysis-ready data resources from different single-cell studies focused on aging and rejuvenation in mice.
+Currently, the package includes a 10x Genomics single-cell RNA-seq data set from a parabiosis aging mouse brain study measuring 20,905 gene features across 105,329 cells ([Ximerakis & Holton et al., 2023](https://doi.org/10.1038/s43587-023-00373-6])).
+The data is provided as a [SingleCellExperiment](https://bioconductor.org/packages/SingleCellExperiment) R object and includes a table of raw UMI counts and cell metadata.

 <br>